CCDC9B

-Chromosome 15 open reading frame 52 is a human protein encoded by the C15orf52 gene, its function is poorly understood.
+Coiled-Coil Domain Containing 9B is a human protein encoded by the gene CCDC9B (previously C15orf52).
+Its function is poorly understood.

 Gene

-C15orf52 is a gene located on the reverse strand of chromosome 15 in the species Homo sapiens at locus 15q15.1.
+CCDC9B is a gene located on the reverse strand of chromosome 15 in the species Homo sapiens at locus 15q15.1.
 The gene is 9,516 base pairs long including introns and exons.
 The gene contains 12 distinct introns, 11 exons, produces 7 different mRNAs, and 6 alternatively spliced variants.

 Promoter

-The promoter region upstream of the gene contains several transcription factors that regulate the expression of the C15orf52 gene.
+The promoter region upstream of the gene contains several transcription factors that regulate the expression of the CCDC9B gene.

 mRNA

 The linear mRNA is 5344 base pairs long.
 The mRNA contains a short 5' untranslated region of 15 base pairs and a long 3' untranslated region of 3782 base pairs.
 In the long 3' untranslated region, three specific miRNA binding sites were found for has-miR-147b, hsa-miR-203a-3p.1, and has-miR-214-5p miRNAs.

-Specific nucleotide binding sites for known miRNAs in 3' UTR of C15orf52 mRNA conserved among vertebrates.
+Specific nucleotide binding sites for known miRNAs in 3' UTR of CCDC9B mRNA conserved among vertebrates.

 Protein

-General Properties
+General properties

 The protein contains a domain of unknown function (DUF4594 from amino acid 185 to 350).
-The protein, C15orf52, is a 534 amino acid long protein weighing 57.325 kDa found in Homo sapiens.
+The protein, CCDC9B, is a 534 amino acid long protein weighing 57.325 kDa found in Homo sapiens.